 yay -S timeshift

 The system asks you to choose RSYNC or BTRFS, choose RSYNC.
-(The BTRFS option only works on Ubuntu and its derivatives) Cronie will be installed as a dependency.
+(The BTRFS option only works on systems running on the BTRFS filesystem, and is usually quite different in its setup.
+This is covered in a separate article.)
+Cronie is then required and will be installed as a dependency for automatic scheduling.

 After install Timeshift isn’t enabled by default, to enable it, type the following command: